neeraj11789/mini-calendly/README.md

 * Show an error response when an unauthenticated user is trying to access the APIs.

 ### Notes related to the application
 * UserId and UserName are synonymous.
 We are using full_name to save the User name.
-It is assumed that every user will have different userid.
+It is assumed that every user will have different userid
+* When same user is registered again, the information is updated and no error is thrown
+* We are assuming that there exists only one session for user.
+When the user tries to authenticate for multiple times, the existing session information is returned
 *

 ### To Do -
-- [ ]  Check the case where same user id is registerd twice.
-- [ ]  Add DB Schema and limitations
+- [ ]  Add DB Schema and limitations in the DOC
+- [ ]  Fix - Hash Issue with Password

 ### Known Issues/ Constraints
 - [ ] For Comparing the User Objects, only UserId and Password are used as for now we are not using email and mobile fields.
+- [ ] Using simple Hash function for create hash for password as the other one was not working.
+Need to check